luke-mckeever/Cyber_Vault/Tooling/Blue Team Tools/x32dbg & x64dbg.md

 x64dbg will pause execution at the entry point (EP).

 3. Set Initial Breakpoints
 Common breakpoints:
+Use F2 to set a Breakpoint
 - VirtualAlloc, WriteProcessMemory, CreateProcess*, ShellExecute, LoadLibrary
 - Right-click on instruction → Toggle Breakpoint or press F2

 4. Begin Execution Safely
-Press F9 to run until a breakpoint is hit.
+Use  F9 to run until a breakpoint is hit.
+Use F7 to step in to a call
-Use F7/F8 to step through instructions.
+Use F8 to step through instructions.
 Observe register/memory/log behavior to identify unpacking or payload routines.

 5. Inspect Behavior